qintarra/C-Sharp/Tasks/LINQ_task/README.md

 with the character **C**.
 Order the resulting sequence in descending order of the numerical values of the sums, and for equal values of the sums, in ascending order of the **C** character codes.

+### Task 10
+A sequence of non-empty strings of Latin alphabet characters **stringList** is given.
+Among all strings of the same length, sorted in ascending order, select the last character from each string, converting it to uppercase, and from the received characters, compose a string.
+Arrange the resulting sequence of strings in descending order of their lengths.

 ## An example of solving a LINQ task